pxc/gitbook/text/40_Graphical_Git_gitgui_gitk/0_ Graphical_Git_gitgui_gitk.markdown

 linkgit:git-gui[1] is a tool that helps you visualize the index operations, like add, remove and commit.
-It won't do everything you can do on the command line, but for many of the basic operations, it's pretty good.
+It won't do everything you can do on the command line, but for many of the basic operations it's pretty good.

 [git gui](http://www.kernel.org/pub/software/scm/git/docs/git-gui.html)